genericmethod/moneymate/README.md

 # moneymate
 MoneyMate - A Rest API for money transfers between internal users and accounts.
 Built in Java and Dropwizard.
-No Spring libraries we're used / abused.
+No Spring libraries were used / abused.

 ## Usage